-One is often told that getting the buy-in for a Social Media initiative requires some solid ROI calculation.
+One is often told that getting the buy-in for a Social Media blogging initiative requires some solid ROI calculation.
 One would have to weigh the pros and cons, how much it costs, try and evaluate the effort which is required, measure it and translate it into pounds, shillings and pence.
-And profit should also come into play, since it is deemed inappropriate for a new project to be set up without a clear definition of how much revenue it brings.
+And profit should also come into play since it is deemed inappropriate for a new project to be set up without a clear definition of how much revenue it brings.

-It is indeed a well known fact of Corporate culture that no IT project has ever been implemented without delivering great benefits… well, maybe not.
-And another well known fact is that, similarly, all systems which have led to losses in productivity should be banned… well, maybe not either.
+It is indeed a well-known fact of Corporate culture that no IT project has ever been implemented without delivering great benefits… well, maybe not.
+And another well-known fact is that, similarly, all systems which have led to losses in productivity should be banned… well, maybe not either.

-Let’s take email as an example.
-We have already described at length the pitfalls in which many corporate email users are falling and how to preserve your productivity and lifestyle by better using email.
+Let’s take the email as an example.
+We have already described at length the pitfalls in which many corporate email users are falling and how to preserve your productivity and lifestyle by better-using email.
 Yet, email is also responsible for stress, and waste of time and money and effort.
 On average, Managers spend 40% of their time doing email according to the authors of the Hamster Revolution.
 I’m not mentioning examples of those who spend 100% of their time on this but I know a few who do.
 Yet, despite all these productivity issues, the requirement for email is not questioned, barring a few exceptions such as IBM’s 2.0 expert Luis Suarez who declared war on e-mail and almost succeeded (lucky him!).

 So is ROI a valid way of showing how useful Social Media can be?

 - One doesn’t engage in a Social Media project because it brings profit but because it enables one to do things in different ways and that these ways – listening, adapting, innovation – are beneficial to the brand, to your ecosystem, your image, and above all, the well-being of your clients, partners etc.